 Here are some important tips for New Orleans photography, followed by five awesome locations where anyone with a camera can capture the texture and beauty of a remarkable city:

 Continue to 2 of 6 below.

-- Watch Your Feet: It's sometimes tempting to hold your camera up to your face and take a few steps while you focus on something but make sure you really pay attention to where you're going.
-This sounds like silly advice, but New Orleans sidewalks and streets have significantly more bumps and potholes than a lot of other cities, and tripping and falling with an expensive camera in your hands is not good.
+- Watch Your Feet: As tempting as it is to hold your camera up to your face and take a few steps while you focus on something, make sure you really pay attention to where you're going.
+This sounds like silly advice, but New Orleans sidewalks and streets have significantly more bumps and potholes than a lot of other cities.
+Tripping and falling with an expensive camera in your hands is not good.

 02 of 06